tripott/express-crud-promise-test/README.md

 `testGroupCRUD()` accepts the following parameters:

-- `app` - ExpressJS application as its only parameter.
+- `app` - The ExpressJS application you're testing.
 - `testName` - The name of your CRUD Test.
 Example: 'BOOKS CRUD TEST'
 - `path` - The path/route defined within your ExpressJS route middleware.
 Example: `/books`
 - `postRequestBody` - The resource to add/POST to the database.